ishikawa16/frcnn-fine-tuning/README.md

         --image IMAGE
     ```
     The result file will be written at `output/result.json`.
-    If you would like to extract the feature of each bounding box, enable `--save_features`.
+    If you would like to extract the features of each bounding box, enable `--save_features`.